Too Tall Bandit: Robberies

 In every robbery, the bandit was heavily disguised in a mask, coat, and sometimes gloves.
 He would enter the banks when they were about to close, walk behind or jump over the counter, and threaten the employees with a black handgun, which he held in his right hand.
 He then demanded that the employees help him put money from the vault or teller drawers into his bag or backpack.
-He asked the employees to point out bait money and dye packs, two security measures which could be used by law-enforcement to track him down.
+He asked the employees to point out bait money and dye packs, two security measures which could be used by law enforcement to track him down.
 Then, he orders the workers to lie on the floor as he flees the scene.

 The perpetrator usually robs banks in rural areas near forests.
-The bandit has never been seen using a getaway vehicle either, so authorities believe he may live near the banks he robs.
+The bandit has never been seen using a getaway vehicle, so authorities believe he may live near the banks he robs.

-In addition to bank robberies, the bandit is also suspected of robbing the Farragut pharmacy in Farragut, Tennessee on December 18, 2014.
+In addition to bank robberies, the bandit is also suspected of robbing the Farragut Pharmacy in Farragut, Tennessee, on December 18, 2014.
 In that case, he stole opioids instead of money.

-List of Robberies
+List of robberies

 Appearance

-The too tall bandit is believed to be between 6 feet tall and 6'6 tall by the FBI.
+The Too Tall Bandit is believed to be between 6 feet and 6'6 tall by the FBI.
 However, some witnesses have described him as being as tall as 6'8.
-He also weighs between 210 and 250 pounds, and walks with a limp on his right leg.
+He also weighs between 210 and 250 pounds and walks with a limp on his right leg.
 Additionally, he has a deep voice.

 In every robbery, the perpetrator used a disguise to cover his face.
-Sometimes he used a Halloween style mask.
+Sometimes he used a Halloween-style mask.
 Other times, he wore a balaclava, which exposed his brown eyes.
 In many of the robberies, the bandit used gloves.
 However, sometimes he did not, revealing his seemingly white skin color.